Healthy Homes Assessment Waterloo

 What are unreasonable gaps or holes?

-You don’t need to block up intentional gaps or holes in the construction.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building when the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will check the windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow movement of the structure as the house warms and cools so that they can still be closed and opened rather than securing.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections